S4N-T0S/Open-Source-LDAT/README.md

     *   `MOUSE_CLICK_HOLD_MICROS`: This value dictates how long the click signal is held in UE4 modes.
 Tune it based on your system's polling rate to ensure clicks are reliably detected.
 The comments in the file provide safe starting points.
 4.  **Run Limits:**
     *   `RUN_LIMIT_OPTION_1`, `_2`, `_3`: These variables set the run count options available in the "Select Run Limit" menu.
 You can change `100`, `300`, `500` to any values you prefer (e.g., `50`, `150`, `1000`).
+5.  **SD Card Logging (Optional):**
+    > The device can automatically log all latency runs to a microSD card.
+This feature is **disabled by default**.
+To enable it, set `ENABLE_SD_LOGGING` to `true`.
+You can also customize the save directory and the logging interval for 'Unlimited' mode runs in this section.

 ### Step 2: Compile and Upload